deepikamaram/Budgety/README.md

 # Budgety

-This is a Project inspired from Javascript course by Jonas in Udemy
+This is a Project is from Javascript course by Jonas in Udemy

 - Re-designed it
+- Completely different UI
 - Added local storage options to delete add and update the dat in local storage
 - Added a button to clear entire data at once from localstorage and UI